axondeepseg/axondeepseg/docs/source/documentation.rst

 and install the GPU version of it::

     pip uninstall tensorflow
-    pip install tensorflow-gpu==1.3.0
+    pip install tensorflow-gpu==1.13.1

 ..
 WARNING ::
-   Because we recommend the use of version 1.3.0 of Tensorflow GPU, the CUDA version on your system should be 8.0.
+   Because we recommend the use of version 1.13.1 of Tensorflow GPU, the CUDA version on your system should be 10.0.
-   CUDA 9.0+ is not compatible with Tensorflow 1.3.0.
+   CUDA version less than 10 is not compatible with Tensorflow 1.13.1.
 To see the CUDA version installed on your system, run ``nvcc --version`` in your Linux terminal.

 Existing models
 ===============================================================================